OfficeDev/office-scripts-docs/docs/overview/script-storage.md

 Office Scripts are stored as **.osts** files in your Microsoft OneDrive or a SharePoint folder.
 They are stored separately from a workbook.
 To give users who are outside of the SharePoint site access to the script, [share the script with an Excel workbook](excel.md#share-office-scripts).
 This means you're linking the script with the file, not attaching it.
 Whoever has access to the Excel file will also be able to view, run, or make a copy of the script.

 Excel only recognizes and runs a script if it's in your OneDrive folder, a Sharepoint folder, or shared with the workbook.
 This means Excel needs internet connectivity to access Office Scripts.

+> [!NOTE]
+> Admin settings for Conditional Access in OneDrive and SharePoint affect Office Scripts.
+For more information, see the [Conditional Access section of Platform limits and requirements with Office Scripts](../testing/platform-limits.md#conditional-access)

 ## OneDrive